mohyehia/learning-notes/aws/aws-cloud-practitioner.md

     - With Amazon S3, you pay only for what you use.
     - When selecting an Amazon S3 storage class, consider these two factors:
       - How often you plan to retrieve your data
-      - How available you need your data to be
+      - How available you need your data to be (Do you need immediate access to the files or not?)
     - Here are the available storage classes in Amazon S3:
       - Amazon S3 Standard
         - Designed for frequently accessed data
         - Stores data in a minimum of three Availability Zones
-      - Amazon S3 Standard-Infrequent Access (S3 Standard-1A)
+      - Amazon S3 Standard-Infrequent Access (S3 Standard-IA)
         - Ideal for infrequently accessed data
         - Similar to Amazon S3 Standard but has a lower storage price and higher retrieval price
       - Amazon S3 One Zone-Infrequent Access (S3 One Zone-1A)